yiminghit/yiminghit.github.io/_pages/about.md

 4. Signal processing
 5. Power System Monitoring

-My research is working on some of the basic questions in power systems:
+My current research is working on some of the basic questions in power systems:

 The power systems are integrated with large penetrations of renewable generations.